point23/Handmade/notes/part_1.md

 1. Let the sound buffer play.
 2. Get the play cursor of secondary sound buffer.
-3. Calculate the byte to lock.
+3. Calculate the byte to lock (offset).
-4. Calculate bytes to write:
+4. Get a target cursor to write with a reasonable latency from the play cursor
-   1. `byteToLock == playCursor`
+5. Calculate bytes to write:
-   2. `byteToLock > playCursor`
+   1. `target byteToLock > playCursor`
-   3. `byteToLock < playCursor`
+   2. `byteToLock < playCursor`

-5. Lock the region to write.
+6. Lock the region to write.
-6. Write to the sound buffer.
+7. Write to the sound buffer.
-7. Unlock the region to write.
+8. Unlock the region to write.

 ## Chap#006 Platform API